BadBoy0170/Wine-Quality-Prediction-with-machine-Learning/Wine-Quality-Predictions-master/README.md

 Use machine learning to determine which physiochemical properties make a wine 'good'!

 # Acknowledgements
 This dataset is also available from the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality , I just shared it to kaggle for convenience.
 (I am mistaken and the public license type disallowed me from doing so, I will take this down at first request.
-I am not the owner of this dataset.
+I am not the owner of this dataset.)

-Please include this citation if you plan to use this database: P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
  Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

-# Relevant publication
-P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
-Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009.